francoisgeorgy/web-midi-lab/webmidi-events-redux/README.md

 https://github.com/acdlite/flux-standard-action

-An action MUST
+An action MUST:

-be a plain JavaScript object.
+- be a plain JavaScript object.
-have a type property.
+- have a type property.

-An action MAY
+An action MAY:

-have an error property.
+- have an error property.
-have a payload property.
+- have a payload property.
-have a meta property.
+- have a meta property.

 An action MUST NOT include properties other than type, payload, error, and meta.